JPC provides two types of API depending on the use case:

 details.

-A similar convenience function jpc.make_hpc_step()
+A similar convenience function jpc.make_hpc_step() is provided for updating the

 parameters of a hybrid PCN (Tschantz et al., 2023